Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

 ## StatementHolder
 StatementHolder is an interface for any node that is not a function and contains code that should be connected with an EOG.
 The following classes implement this interface: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and `CompoundStatement`.
-Note that code can be static or non-static (bound to an instance of a record)
+Note that code can be static or non-static (bound to an instance of a record).
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;